Geometrical and Mechanical Characterisation of Hollow Thermoplastic Microspheres for Syntactic Foam Applications: Microsphere Diameters and in-foam Distribution

 \section{Microsphere Diameters and in-foam Distribution}

-The syntactic foams examined here are made using two different hollow thermoplastic microspheres.
-These are the `920 DE 80 d30' and `551 DE 40 d42' Expancel grades \cite{920_diam_shell}; hereafter termed `920' and `551' respectively.
-These microspheres were distributed within a polyurethane matrix at three different volume fractions (2\%, 10\% and 40\%) for a total of six different samples (see \cite{yousaf2020compression} for details regarding the manufacture of the samples).
-In this section, we characterise the diameter distribution and spatial arrangement of the embedded microspheres using X-Ray CT.
+The syntactic foams examined here are made using two different grades of hollow thermoplastic \textit{expanded} microspheres.
+These are the `920 DE 80 d30' and `551 DE 40 d42' Expancel grades (noting that DE refers to \textit{dry expanded}) \cite{920_diam_shell}; hereafter termed `920' and `551' respectively.
+These microspheres were distributed within a polyurethane matrix at five different volume fractions (2\%, 10\%, 20\%, 30\% and 40\%) for a total of ten different samples (see \cite{yousaf2020compression} for details regarding the manufacture of the samples).
+In this section, we characterise the diameter distribution and spatial arrangement of the embedded microspheres using X-ray CT on three of the volume fraction samples, 2\%, 10\% and 40\%, for both the 920 and 551 grades, which provides insight into microsphere distribution across a range of volume fractions.